mgabilo/wiki2corpus/README.md

 * WikiMedia [[WikiPedia:Talk]] or [these types of links] replaced by quoted contents

-* Post-processing rules throw out sentences with garbage:

-** Sentences with certain non-alphanumeric characters

-** Sentences with an odd-number of quotations (mismatched)

-** Sentences not starting with an uppercase character and terminating with punctuation
+* Post-processing rules throw out sentences with garbage: (1) Sentences with certain non-alphanumeric characters, (2) Sentences with an odd-number of quotations (mismatched), (3) Sentences not starting with an uppercase character and terminating with punctuation